guenterrote/NumPSLA/README.md

   a function to draw a wiring diagram of a PSLA that is stored in the `SUCC` array.
   By default, it draws an ASCII-art representation.
 With the option `ipe=True`, it will generate an IPE-file.
 For this, the module `ipestart.py` is required.

++ `NumPSLA-show.py`

+  produce the wiring diagram of either a single PSLA, based on the Dewey decimal code, or of several PSLAs read from a file, optionally as an IPE file.

 # Determining the crossing number and counting halving lines
 `crossing-number-plus-halving-lines.ch` is a change-file for the CWEB system.
 It modifies the program